Hide messageView More

 They will put a gel medicine in your mouth to help make your tooth not hurt.
 This will make your mouth feel funny but it won’t hurt.

-A boy sitting in a dental chair with a nose covering.
+A person sitting in a dental chair wearing an air mask.

 Sometimes they will use a nose covering during your appointment to make you more relaxed and comfortable.